top of page

 Selected Talks

-• November 2022: Oxford Brookes University, UK
+• November 2022: Invited speaker at Oxford Brookes University, UK

 What can dance do against rising loneliness and mental health problems in young people?